Sunshine Coast, Queensland: Climate

 Sunshine Coast has a humid subtropical climate (Cfa) typical of South Queensland.
 Summers are generally hot, but moderated compared to areas on similar latitudes elsewhere.
 Winters retain warm days, but have cooler nights rendering it falling into the subtropical fold.
 There is no dry season and precipitation is generally quite high.

 The average temperature of the sea ranges from 21.2 C in August to 27.1 C in February at Mooloolaba, and from 21.2 C in August to 27.3 C in February at Noosa Heads.

 Economy

 The Sunshine Coast economy has outpaced most of the regional economies in Australia in terms of growth over the last 15 years.
 The strength of the regional economy is based in its diversity and strength across a number of key sectors including healthcare, education, finance and professional business services.
+Australian Bureau of Statistics (ABS) data from the May 2019 Labour Force Survey indicate that around 184,200 people were employed in the Sunshine Coast region.
+Health care and social assistance was the largest employment sector with 26,800 people, followed by construction with 26,500 people, and education and training with 21,200 people.
+Other important employment sectors in the region were accommodation and food services; retail trade; and professional, scientific and technical services.
+The agriculture, forestry and fishing sector employed 2,600 people, representing 1 per cent of the region's workforce.

 Tourism

 The Sunshine Coast is a centre for tourism, attracting more than 3.2 million visitors a year.
-There are significant attractions, such as Steve Irwin's Australia Zoo, UnderWater World marine park, Aussie World with the Ettamogah Pub, the Buderim Ginger Factory, the Big Pineapple, the Eumundi Markets and the Majestic Theatre, Pomona.
+There are significant attractions, such as Steve Irwin's Australia Zoo, UnderWater World marine park, Aussie World, the Buderim Ginger Factory, the Big Pineapple, the Eumundi Markets and the Majestic Theatre, Pomona.

 Sports tourism is supported by several annual sporting events such as the Mooloolaba Triathlon, Noosa Triathlon and Sunshine Coast Marathon.